vesoft-inc/nebula-docs/docs-2.0/nebula-dashboard-ent/system-settings/single-sign-on.md

 ## OAuth2.0 configuration

+!!! caution

+    The feature is still in beta.
+It will continue to be optimized.

 ### Entry

 1. At the top navigation bar of the Dashboard Enterprise Edition page, click **System Settings**.